Friends Of The Little Bighorn Battlefield

 Keogh's Company I Seen From Calhoun Hill, Lame White Man's Charge Came Over Ridge Left Center---Last Stand Hill Center of Photo -- Photo © Bob Reece

-Still leading the warriors, Lame White Man’s charge carried over the top of Battle Ridge.
-It was near the center of Battle Ridge that Lame White Man was mistaken by a Lakota warrior, as a scout of the Custer Battalion and killed and scalped.
-When the battle was over the error was discovered and the Lakota warrior, mourning, returned the scalp to Lame White Man’s family.
+Lame White Man’s charge continued over the center of Battle Ridge.
+It was near there that a Lakota warrior mistook Lame White Man for a soldier scout, so he killed and scalped Lame White Man.
+When the battle was over, the Lakota warrior discovered his grievous mistake and in mourning, returned the scalp to Lame White Man’s family.
 Lame White Man was buried in a rocky hillside near the Bighorn Mountains.

 The Lame White Man charge was the beginning of the end of Custer’s five companies.
 Crazy Horse would lead a charge from the opposite direction that cut off Keogh’s company from the Custer end of the ridge.